Society-of-actuaries-research-institute/CC169---Flood-Risk-Management-and-Adaptation-Under-Sea-Level-Rise-Uncertainty/readme.md

  # Part 1: Deseasonalization

   Sea water level are deseasonalized using the matlab function "deseasonalization_matlab.m" in the folder matlab_scripts.
 This function is based on the Utide package in R by Codiga (2011).
-To run the code, modifiy the comment
+The function takes the sea level as input and preduces

+   When running this function, be sure to:
+  1. indicate correctly the input file corresponding to the case study;
+  2. use the correct latitude values;
+  3. indicate the correct output file.